-found that a solution of viral DNA, diluted beyond substance in the manner of
+found that a solution of viral DNA, diluted beyond substance in the

+complementary strand.
 This implies that the water "remembers"

 the substance that was in it.
 It behaves as though the DNA - even though

 and of psychology, and as I hope to explain may prove to be a key to

 our understanding consciousness.

 Prof. AbouHaidar's viral assay a solution of DNA, the genetic ribbon

 - even after it has been serially diluted until there was no substance

 be patterned; can carry a signal, and in this sense "remembers".

 Water prefers to be ordered, to be patterned, prefers this to our usual

 conception of liquid as random.
-Water is stressed by,
+Water is stressed by, rather than enjoying

-a crystal.
 So water takes whatever substance we put in it, be that salt, or sulphur,

 or viral DNA, as a seed from which to organize a pattern.